-- link: Shortcut for -c sh:handler=clone, reflink, hardlink, symlink. - hardlink: Shortcut for -c sh:handler=hardlink, symlink. - symlink: Shortcut for -c sh:handler=symlink.
+- link: Shortcut for -c sh:handler=clone, reflink, hardlink, symlink.
+Use this if you are on a reflink-capable system. - hardlink: Shortcut for -c sh:handler=hardlink, symlink.
+Use this if you want to hardlink files, but want to fallback for duplicates that lie on different devices. - symlink: Shortcut for -c sh:handler=symlink.
+Use this as last straw.

 • json: Print a JSON-formatted dump of all found reports.
-Outputs all finds as a json document.
-The document is a list of dictionaries, where the first and last element is the header and the footer respectively, everything between are data-dictionaries.
+Outputs all lint as a json document.
+The document is a list of dictionaries, where the first and last element is the header and the footer.
+Everything between are data-dictionaries.